SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-logs.md

 ```

 The `include_file_name: false` prevents the receiver from adding `log.file.name` attribute to the logs.
-Instead, we are using `include_file_path_resolved: true`,
-which adds a `log.file.path_resolved` attribute to the logs
-that contains the whole path of the file, as opposed to just the name of the file.
+Instead, we are using `include_file_path_resolved: true`, which adds a `log.file.path_resolved` attribute to the logs that contain the whole path of the file, as opposed to just the name of the file.
 The `log.file.path_resolved` attribute should be moved to resource and we use [Group by Attributes processor][groupbyattrprocessor] for that.

 The remaining processors in pipeline are from `sumologic.yaml` file and should be applied for better performance of collector and use of Sumo Logic platform.